yangxucmt/W_I-II/README.md

 # $W^{I/II}$ code
-I follow the paper in .
+This code is based on the algorithm in https://journals.aps.org/prb/abstract/10.1103/PhysRevB.91.165112.
 Note that this code works for a general lattice, especially for the case of the effective chain approximating an infinite Hamiltonian.